mysterious-coding/base_entranced/README.md

 Use to enable/disable players from using the `/ready` command.

 ####`/rename`
 Rcon command to forcibly rename a player.
+Use partial client name or client number.
+Optionally, you can include an additional argument for the number of seconds until they can rename again (defaults to 0); for example, `/rcon rename douchebag padawan 60`

 ####Duplicate names fix
-Players are now prevented from using the exact same name as another player.
+Players now gain a JA+-style client number appended to their name if they try to copy someone else's name.

 ####Siege captain dueling
 You can now challenge and accept captain duels using the basejka `/engage_duel` command/bind (assuming server has `/g_privateDuel 1` enabled).
 Both players receive 100 HP, 0 armor, pistol only, 125% speed, no items, no force powers, offense can go through defense-only doors, and turrets are automatically destroyed.